batuky/ImageResizer-DesktopApp/readme.md

 # Image Resizer

 Electron application that allows you to select an image and easily change the width and/or height.
+Constant resolutions are 2000x1600, 974x360, 928x340 ve 600x477.
+It gives output by converting PNG, JPG, JPEG image formats to WEBP format.

 <div style="display: flex; justify-content: center">
 <img src="./assets/screen.png" width="400" />
 </div>

+## Notes

+Electron 22.0.0 version was chosen so that the application could run on Windows 8.

 ## Usage